Program Overview

 Students planning to transfer to a four-year university are cautioned that this degree may not meet all of the lower division requirements for transfer into a particular major; however, through careful educational planning with a counselor, this degree would offer a solid foundation in the transfer process.
 Students should consult with a coun selor for specific information regarding their intended major at their target transfer institution.

-1. Complete Residency, Scholarship, Basic Compe-tency, Specific Area, and General Education require-ments for the Skyline College Associate Degree
+1. Complete Residency, Scholarship, General Education, and Graduation requirements for the Skyline College Associate Degree;

 This area of emphasis integrates the study and application of scientific methodology from two perspectives, that of the social sciences which consider the human world in several aspects, and that of the natural sciences which consider the world in its physical and biological aspects.